-From the tiniest toy dogs that fit in the palm of your hand to 200lb St. Bernards whos slobber is enough to call a plumber over.
+From the tiniest toy dogs that fit in the palm of your hand to 200lb St. Bernards whose slobber is enough to drench the cat.

-“So what’s the best type of flooring for dogs?”
+“So, what’s the best type of flooring for dogs?”

 While certain kinds of flooring are better suited to most dogs, the more accurate answer is…

-It all depends on you!
+It all depends on your lifestyle!